Rexabit/Outward-Sideloader/README.md

 ### Custom Items ###
 Note: I have included an example Resources folder, which shows how to set up a custom weapon.
 Extract this and merge it with your Mods\Resources folder, and have a look how things are set up.

 You can define custom items by creating a simple .JSON file in the CustomItems folder, following one of the following templates.
-All JSON files inside the CustomItems folder will be loaded and created automatically.
+All items defined in this folder will be loaded and added to the game's systems automatically.

 #### Notes about Custom Visual Prefabs ####